-Timberline's Summit Pass (formerly known as Summit Ski Area) is officially part of the Timberline ski area as of July 2021, increasing Timberline's vertical terrain to 4,540 feet, the longest in the United States.
+Timberline's Summit Pass (formerly known as Summit Ski Area) is officially part of the Timberline ski area as of 2021, increasing Timberline's vertical terrain to 4,540 feet, the longest in the United States.
 Located in Government Camp, Oregon, the Summit Pass Lodge and base area offer affordable access to its beginner ski and snowboard terrain, as well as lessons, rentals, a restaurant and snow tubing area.

 Products and Pricing

 2023/2024 Summit Pass Lift Tickets and Season Passes

 The Summit Season Pass includes unlimited access at Summit Pass in Government Camp.
 In March, the Summit Pass upgrades to a Timberline Spring Pass, which is valid for unlimited skiing and riding throughout Timberline until May 27, 2024.
 Summit Passholders also receive 25% off daily lift tickets for themselves at Timberline.

 Summit Pass lift tickets can be purchased upon arrival and are valid only at Timberline's beginner ski and snowboard area in Government Camp.
 These tickets may be upgraded at Guest Services for full access to all of Timberline's terrain.

 Group discounts for 10 - 50 people at Summit can be arranged for Mondays - Fridays.
 Group bookings can be organized to include rentals ready upon arrival, meals, and lessons arranged so your group can hit the slopes immediately.
 Timberline Summit Pass can accommodate ski groups from 10 or more people.
 Review pricing options and get in touch with us by filling out the Ski Groups Information Form After submitting the form, the Group Sales Office will send you a link to log in and register your group.
 All participants need to submit their e-forms 72 hours prior to arrival.
 Lessons info is required 7 days in advance.